hermannpencole/nifi-swagger-client/docs/ProcessorsApi.md

 <a name="getPropertyDescriptor"></a>
 # **getPropertyDescriptor**
-> PropertyDescriptorEntity getPropertyDescriptor(id, propertyName, clientId)
+> PropertyDescriptorEntity getPropertyDescriptor(id, clientId, propertyName)

 Gets the descriptor for a processor property